dmochalov/JavaSandBox/ListInstancesWithJDI/README.md

         from Oracle JDK Installation and put it to src\main\resources\scripts
     2) then you need to run install_to_maven (mvn shoud be in you PATH).

-After that to test example simply run following commands: set MAVEN_OPTS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=56856" mvn clean compile exec:java
+After that to test example run following commands: set MAVEN_OPTS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=56856" mvn clean compile exec:java

 It compiles and executes java program.
 Firts it set JDI adress for socket listening.
-After then programm connects to itself (using adress localhost:56856) gets VirtualMachine instance and uses it to get all instannces of  java.lang.String class.
+After then programm connects to itself (using adress localhost:56856) gets VirtualMachine instance and uses it to get all instannces of  java.lang.String class in current mvn JVM.

+## IDE
+Tested with netbeans 11.0